6th Armored Division (United States): Reorganization

-After continuing its training in England, 6th AD landed on Utah Beach in Normandy on 19 July 1944 as a follow-on unit, and went on the offensive as separate combat commands in the Cotentin Peninsula in support of the Normandy Campaign.
+After continuing its training for five months in Gloucestershire, England, the 6th AD landed on Utah Beach in Normandy on 18 July 1944 as a follow-on unit, and went on the offensive as separate combat commands in the Cotentin Peninsula in support of the Normandy Campaign.

-Composition
+Division organization

+Heavy armored division

-The division was composed of the following units:
+The division was activated as a heavy armored division in 1942.
+At the time the 6th Armored Division was composed of the following units: